 The non-diet approach is a gentle and compassionate way to care for you.
-A dietitian specialising in the non-diet approach will help you to eating intuitively again, whilst taking into consideration the circumstances in your life.
+A dietitian specialising in the non-diet approach will help you to eat intuitively again, whilst taking into consideration the circumstances in your life.
 You will know when you are hungry, when you are comfortably full, and what you feel like eating without always thinking about food.

-Watch this 1 minute video:
+Watch this 1-minute video:

 Hi!
 I’m Natalie Thompson, a non-dieting Accredited Practising Dietitian passionate about inspiring positive changes in eating and lifestyle behaviours to help improve health whilst nurturing relationships with food and body.